 County staff conducted windshield surveys for each surveyed property, assessing the exterior of the structure.
-26 Properties were assessed by County staff using "windshield surveys".
-County staff assessed each structure using a very cursory and exterior-only assessment, with minimal input from residents.
 Staff classified properties into four categories: good condition, needs minor repairs, needs major repairs, and uninhabitable.
 Minor repairs imply that the home needs only general maintenance, with nothing of significant concern.
 Major repairs indicate that the home may be in need of a new roof, new siding, new windows, and perhaps has structural damage.
 A home was deemed uninhabitable if the structure sustained significant structural damage, severe roof issues, and appeared to be unsafe.
 Thirty-one percent (31%) of structures are in good condition, thirty-two percent (32%) are in need of minor repairs, thirty-seven percent (37%) need major repairs, and only one respondent reported that their home is uninhabitable.
 With 68% of homes in the Impacted Communities built over 20 years ago and such a temperate climate, home repair needs will continue to grow.

 Responding residents reported that Home Repair is their top priority, followed by Water Quality Testing and Well/Septic Installation or Repair.
 Residents ranked their needs on a scale from 1 to 10, with 1 indicating the highest priority and 10 meaning the least important priority.
-Darker blue indicates a higher priority.
+Darker green indicates a higher priority.